 Section 139 further defines a director as “interested” in a transaction of the company if, and only if, the director:

 The default position under the Companies Act is that an interested director may vote on matters relating to the transaction, be counted in the quorum and otherwise do anything as though the director is not interested in that transaction.
 It is, however, common for boards to adopt charters or codes of conduct that record the collective expectations of the board as to how conflicts of interest (which may be more broadly described than the formal definition of “interested” in the Companies Act) will be managed.
-Those expectations commonly include that directors with an actual or potential conflict of interest will abstain from participating in meetings and voting on matters in respect of which the conflict exists, and this approach is also required for directors of listed companies under the Listing Rules.
+Those expectations commonly provide that directors with an actual or potential conflict of interest will abstain from participating in meetings and voting on matters in respect of which the conflict exists, and this approach is also required for directors of listed companies under the Listing Rules.

-A director is also subject to restrictions on the disclosure and use of company information where that information is obtained in his or her capacity as director or employee of the company and that information would not otherwise be available to him or her.
+A director is also subject to restrictions on the disclosure and use of company information where that information is obtained in their capacity as director or employee of the company and that information would not otherwise be available to them.
 A director may, unless prohibited by the board, disclose such information to a person whose interests the director represents or a person in accordance with whose direction the director is required or accustomed to act (see 5.2 Role of Shareholders in Company Management).
-These exceptions contemplate the concept of a nominee director ie, where a shareholder is entitled to nominate a director to represent its interests on the board of the company.
+These exceptions contemplate the concept of a nominee director, ie, where a shareholder is entitled to nominate a director to represent its interests on the board of the company.
 In the latter case, the name of the person to whom the information is disclosed must be entered in the interests register.

 In the case of a listed company, the insider trading provisions of the Financial Markets Conduct Act 2013 (FMCA) apply instead.
-In broad terms, these prohibit persons (including directors) from trading listed financial products while in possession of “inside information”, encouraging or advising other persons to trade those financial products (or to advise or encourage a third person to do so), or disclosing the inside information.
+In broad terms, these prohibit persons (including directors) from trading quoted financial products while in possession of “inside information”, encouraging or advising other persons to trade or hold those financial products (or to advise or encourage a third person to do so), or disclosing the inside information.
 “Inside information” means (broadly) information that is not generally available to the market, which a reasonable person would expect to have a material effect on the price of the relevant financial products if it were generally available to the market and that relates to particular financial products or issuers (rather than to financial products or issuers generally).